 Service: This involves voluntary contributions made by a student to the school or community, done without compensation.
 Students will be asked to document a minimum of ten hours of community service.

 Leadership: Student leaders are those who are resourceful, good problem solvers, and idea contributors.
 Leadership experiences can be drawn from school or community activities while working with, or for, others.

 Character: The student of good character is cooperative; demonstrates high standards of honesty and reliability; shows courtesy, concern, and respect for others; and generally maintains a clean disciplinary record.

 Citizenship: The student who demonstrates citizenship understands the importance of civic engagement; has a high regard for freedom and justice; respects democracy; respects the law for all citizens at the local, state, and federal levels; and demonstrates mature participation and responsibility in activities such as scouting, community organizations, or school clubs/activities.

-Students will be asked to complete an application that includes an essay written to one of a number of predetermined prompts that they may choose from.
-Documentation of community service will be submitted at the same time as the application.
+Students will be asked to complete an application that includes an essay written to one of a number of predetermined prompts that they may choose from, and documentation of community service and leadership.
 When students submit applications, they agree to have their candidacy reviewed by a committee of five teachers and faculty members.

-Final decisions for the May 7, 2020 National Junior Honors Night will be based upon the successful completion of all of these requirements.
+Final decisions for the May 6, 2021 National Junior Honor Night will be based upon the successful completion of all of these requirements.
 At the end of semester 1 (quarter 2), the academically qualifying 8th Grade students will meet with the Principal and the Social Arts Coordinator(s) to review and share the materials needed for them to apply.
-All essays, individual community service project forms, and student activity forms must be submitted to Ashley Moore, the Principal’s Secretary, NO LATER than Tuesday, March 31, 2020.
-In the past, students have been eliminated from consideration of the honor society for unfinished or late materials.
+All essays, individual community service project forms, and student activity forms must be submitted to Ashley Moore, the Principal’s Secretary, NO LATER than 3:00pm on Friday, April 2, 2021.
+In the past, students have been eliminated from consideration of the honor society for unfinished or late materials